Ferritt1975/backend/README.md

 Amazon Lambda consists of a single function written in node.js to service all CRUD operations against the document database as well as service login requests and a simple ping operation.
 Generally speaking, response to crud operations are table agnostic; the target table is defined as part of the API Gateway integration request and passed to the function as a target parameter.
 Simple data protection methods are employed so that onwership data is not maliciously overwritten.

+Sourcecode for this component can be described in the file [lambdaAPIHandler.js](https://github.com/COP4656-Singularity/backend/blob/master/lambdaAPIHandler.js)

 ## Amazon DynamoDB

 Amaozn DynamoDB acts as a general purpose document storage facility.
 For this application, two seporate tables are used, '*user*', and '*todo*'.
 As expected, all user objects are stored in the user table, and all list objects are stored in the todo table, according to the following schemas: